Marylebone station: London Underground

-The London Underground station is on the Bakerloo line between Baker Street and Edgware Road stations and is, along with the main line station, in Transport for London fare zone 1.
-Access is via escalators from the main line station concourse which houses the Underground station's ticket office.
+On the London Underground, Marylebone is on the Bakerloo line between Edgware Road and Baker Street stations, along with the main line station above.
+It is located in London fare zone 1.
+Access is via escalators from the main line station concourse, which houses the Underground station's ticket office.
 Until 2004, a wooden escalator led into the station, one of the last on the London Underground system that had not been replaced as a consequence of the King's Cross fire in 1987.

 Marylebone has direct connections with just a single Tube line, unlike many other London termini such as Euston and Paddington.
 There is no direct interchange with the Circle line, which predates the station by more than 30 years and bypasses it to the south.
 The nearest stations on the Circle line are Edgware Road and Baker Street 550 m away.

 History

-The underground station was opened on 27 March 1907 by the Baker Street and Waterloo Railway under the name "Great Central" (following a change from its intended name Lisson Grove).
+The underground station was opened on 27 March 1907 by the Baker Street and Waterloo Railway under the name Great Central, following a change from its intended name Lisson Grove.
 The railway terminated here until the extension to Edgware Road opened on 15 June.
 The station was renamed Marylebone on 15 April 1917.
 The original name still appears in places on the platform wall tiling, although the tiling scheme is a replacement designed to reflect the original scheme.

-The present entrance opened on 1 February 1943 following wartime damage to the original station building that stood to the west at the junction of Harewood Avenue and Harewood Row and the introduction of the escalators.
+The present entrance opened on 1 February 1943, following wartime damage to the original station building that stood to the west at the junction of Harewood Avenue and Harewood Row, and after the introduction of the escalators.
 The old building, designed by the Underground Electric Railways Company of London's architect, Leslie Green, used lifts to access the platforms.
 It was demolished in 1971 and the site is occupied by a budget hotel.

 In August 2020, work began to install a third escalator in place of the present staircase, followed by replacement of the 1943 built escalators.
 The work is expected to be completed in 2023.

 Services

-The current Bakerloo Line service consists of:
+The weekday off-peak and Sunday Bakerloo line service consists of: